Nadir Sedrati: Appeals trial

 On 19 May 2003, Sedrati's appeal trial began before the cour d'assises in Metz.
 During the course of the proceedings, a dramatic turn of events occurred when a female prisoner who knew Ronfort claimed to have seen the man alive in 2000, over a year after Sedrati was arrested.
 As her testimony seemed genuine and in good faith, the claim was taken into consideration as possible evidence that Ronfort was still alive.

 When it came to the psychiatric reports, experts stated that Sedrati had a "perverse, almost cannibalistic" personality and that he was a manipulator who enjoyed toying with people to the extent of simulating insanity by eating his own excrement and drinking his own urine.
 Jurors eventually disregarded the young woman's testimony when they learned that Ronfort's blood had been found in Sedrati's apartment, and because of this, he was found guilty yet again, receiving a life term with 22 years preventative detention.

-Following his second trial, Sedrati filed an appeal to the Court of Cassation, which rejected his appeal on October 7, 2004.
-Since then, he has remained in prison, but has been eligibile for parole since July 2021.
+Following his second trial, Sedrati filed an appeal to the Court of Cassation, which rejected his appeal on 7 October 2004.
+Since then, he has remained in prison but has been eligible for parole since July 2021.

 Advances in DNA

 The 1990s were a big step for genetics, as it led to the rise of DNA.
 During the investigation, DNA and recent software made it possible to identify Gassen with the help of the Paris Forensic Center, later leading to the location and identification of additional evidence relating to Steil and Ronfort.
-The lack of such technologies were a crucial reason why Sedrati avoided imprisonment for his likely involvement in the disappearances of Gachy and Krauss, and because of this, attorney François Robinet has stated that he firmly believes Sedrati to be responsible.
+The lack of such technologies was a crucial reason why Sedrati avoided imprisonment for his likely involvement in the disappearances of Gachy and Krauss, and because of this, attorney François Robinet has stated that he firmly believes Sedrati to be responsible.
 He has also said that Sedrati might have killed others between 1985 and 1995, and possibly even before 1982.